Nuclear Medicine Technology Certification Board - Welcome - NMTCB Tucker, GA

 RETURNED CHECKS

-Effective January 1, 2007, all eligibility standards required to sit for the entry-level examination must be completed within the 5 year period immediately prior to the candidate’s application.
+All eligibility standards required to sit for the entry-level examination must be completed within the 5 year period immediately after the candidate’s program completion.
 A candidate must show documented evidence of having completed ONE of the following in the previous five years:

 1. Completion of a NMTCB recognized nuclear medicine technology program